 Closing ceremonies are held at a farewell banquet for all scholars, faculty, counselors, and visiting dignitaries.

-The faculty for the Governor’s School in the Sciences includes science faculty from Drew, as well as from other local colleges, and industrial and governmental laboratories.
+The faculty for the Governor’s School in the Sciences includes science faculty from Drew, as well as from other local colleges and high schools, and industrial and governmental laboratories.

 Free of exams, grades, or any form of AP or college credit, the experience of scholars spending an intensive three weeks working, learning, and living together always has proved to be productive, satisfying and memorable for all concerned.